 2. Provide the Necessary Information

-Once you’ve chosen your transfer institution, you’ll need to provide specific information to the transfer institution employee in order to initiate the wire transfer.
+Once you’ve chosen your transfer institution, you’ll need to provide specific information to the transfer institution employee to initiate the wire transfer.

 You’ll need to provide information such as: